saraachour/stanford-cs104.github.io/src/routes/assignments/assign2/+page.svelte.md

 2. Delete any files inside `analysis`, if there are any.
 Once again, make sure your script works whether or not there are files inside the subdirectory.

-3. For each of the following research groups, create a file in `analysis` with the information of every professor who researches that topic.
+3. For each of the following research groups, create a file in the `analysis` directory with the information of every professor who researches that topic.
 Make sure the information is in the same format as the original file.
 (In other words, if you find a faculty member who researches a topic, you should include the _entire_ line with all of that faculty member's information in the research group specific file).
 Make sure each file has the following specified name, and is within the `analysis` subdirectory.

    1. "Artificial Intelligence" =\> `ai.csv`